Harvesting Now

-Start-up 17 acre project in Taylor County, Georgia.
+A 17 acre regenerative agricultural project in Taylor County, Georgia.

 Heather Fritz, Owner Operator